Microsoft Conference Management Toolkit

 ALLOW ENTERING OF DOMAIN CONFLICTS IF NONE ENTERED

-• After the Chairs lock down the entering of domain conflicts, enabling this allows those users to enter their domain conflicts if they have not done so prior to the lock down.
+'Allow entering personal domain conflicts if none have been entered' allows those users to enter their domain conflicts if they have not done so prior to the lock down.

 OTHER ROLES